jtanium/mac-rebuild/README.md

 An intelligent Mac development environment backup and restore tool that solves the SSH key authentication problem for fresh installs.

+## 🎯 Why Mac Rebuild?

+**The Clean Slate Problem:** Over time, your Mac accumulates digital cruft - old cache files, forgotten applications, outdated configurations, and system bloat that slows everything down.
+While Time Machine is excellent for disaster recovery, it restores *everything* - including all that accumulated junk you'd rather leave behind.

+**Mac Rebuild's Philosophy:** Start fresh, restore smart.
+Instead of dragging forward years of digital baggage, Mac Rebuild lets you:

+- ✨ **Clean slate setup** - Fresh macOS without the cruft
+- 🎯 **Selective restoration** - Only restore what you actually need
+- 🚀 **Performance boost** - Eliminate years of accumulated system bloat
+- 🧹 **Digital decluttering** - Perfect opportunity to audit your setup
+- ⚡ **Faster machine** - Like getting a new Mac without buying one

+Think of it as "Marie Kondo for your Mac" - if a setting or app doesn't spark joy (or productivity), leave it in the past.

 ## 📦 Installation

 ### Install via Homebrew (Recommended)